 The Biology Graduate Student Association will host a departmental welcome reception for the new at the end of the week.

-MCBB graduate program alum Dr. Daniel Starczynowski, Assistant Professor at Cincinnati Children’s Hospital Medical Center and Affiliate Assistant Professor, University of Cincinnati returns to Boston University to give a talk as part of the Systems Biology seminar series.
+MCBB graduate program alum Dr. Daniel Starczynowski, Associate Professor at Cincinnati Children’s Hospital Medical Center and Affiliate Associate Professor, University of Cincinnati returns to Boston University to give a talk as part of the Systems Biology seminar series.
 During his time in the MCBB Program, Starczynowski worked in the laboratory of Dr. Tom Gilmore and studied the NF-kB family of transcription factors and their role in B-cell lymphomas.

 The talk will be on Thursday, October 1 in the Life Sciences and Engineering Building, 24 Cummington Mall in LSE 103.
 The talk will begin at 12:45 PM with refreshments being served prior to the talk at 12:15 PM.